The best addresses in Nuremberg

 - Patrizierhaus

-- Have you ever tried a traditional Nürnberger Lebkuchen (gingerbread)?
+Have you ever tried a traditional Nürnberger Lebkuchen (gingerbread)?
 This is your chance to learn everything about this world famous Christmas treat.
 With tasting, of course!
 This tour also takes place in the world famous Patrizierhaus!
-Click here for more information.
+Click here for more information. - Nuremberg select

 The city of Nuremberg has a worldwide reputation for toys.
 The toy museum located in the heart of the old town quarter of Nuremberg is part of this rich cultural heritage.
 The varied programme of events and exhibitions ensures that everyone acquires a taste for toys here.